QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 This is called a **closure**, and are used throughout the lectures

-**what does this mean**
-It is generally bad practice to modify the closure variable in the function, but otherwise the code becomes very clear
+It is generally bad practice to modify the captured variable in the function, but otherwise the code becomes very clear

 One place where this can be helpful is in a string of dependent calculations